 Then it makes your hard decisions easy…

-Senior doesn’t live up to this… cut him and move the freshman up… tough decisions like that!
+If a Senior player doesn’t live up to this… cut him and move the freshman up… tough decisions like that!

 2. CULTURE IS EVERYTHING